MrAugu/rich-output/README.md

 # rich-output
+** Does not use `util.format`.

-A lightweight cross-platform dependency-free wide-support blazing-fast library to help you customize your app's output the way you want, having nearly 40, the library allows nested styles for maximum customization.
+A lightweight cross-platform dependency-free wide-support blazing-fast library to help you customize your app's output the way you want, having nearly 40 methods, the library allows nested styles for maximum customization.

 # Installation
 ```